+More on practical assessments

-The lab orals and assessments for MSc ADIC (more hardware focused) and MSc AML (more software focused) students are different.
-MEngs, feel free to pick your path.
+The lab orals and assessments for

+- MSc ADIC (more hardware focused) and MSc AML (more software focused) students are different.

+- MEngs, feel free to pick your path.

-The purpose of the labs is for you to learn what is involved in a DL framework, we have four lab sessions supported by GTAs:
+- The purpose of the labs is for you to learn what is involved in a DL framework, we have four lab

+- The sessions will be supported by GTAs:

+- ► Lab 0: Introduction to Mase

+- Lab 1: Model Compression (Quantization and Pruning)

+- ▶ Lab 2: Neural Architecture Search

+- ► Lab 3: Mixed Precision Search

+- ► Lab 4 (Hardware): Emitting Hardware

+- ► Lab 4 (Software): Performance Engineering

+More on practical assessments (ii)

-- Lab 1: Getting familiar with MASE (Practical 1) - Lab 2: Treating optimization as Passes (Practical 1) - Lab 3: Automated Machine Learning a Pass search (Practical 2) - Lab 4 (Software): Network Architecture Search (Practical 2) - Lab 4 (Hardware): Implement an integer matrix multiplication (Practical 2) - Questions about MASE functionalities, apart from asking the GTAs in Lab sessions, can also be queried through Github Issues.
+• Questions about MASE functionalities, apart from asking the GTAs in Lab sessions, can also be queried through Github Issues.

+More on practical assessments
-The labs are intended to assist you in navigating and comprehending a substantial codebase.
-To ensure your understanding, we will facilitate a one-on-one oral (each 15-min) lab session with you that aims to:

-- You finish it individually. - Verify that you have grasped the material thoroughly. - Ensure that you are engaging with the content rather than merely replicating commands or code. - Show us your code with your comments.
+- The labs are intended to assist you in navigating and comprehending a substantial codebase. - To ensure your understanding, we will facilitate a one-on-one lab oral (each 15-min) with you that aims to make sure: - You finished it individually. - Verify that you have grasped the material thoroughly. - Ensure that you are engaging with the content rather than merely replicating commands or code. - Show us your code with your comments, and reason about it.